Endermen76428/Travel-Backpacks/README.md

 ![image](doc/1.0%20-%20Craft%20Backpack.png)

-With a Backpack in hands, you can interact to open it.
+With a Backpack in hands, you can **interact to open it**.
-To place your Backpack on the ground you just need to crouch and interact with a block.
+To place your Backpack on the ground you just need to **crouch and interact with a block**.

 ![image](doc/1.1%20-%20Open%20Backpack.gif)